akoerner/distance_running/sections/personal_history.md

 desire to discover my boundaries, engross myself deeper into the audio book,
 and see how just far I could go.

+Discovering distance running has unveiled a potent meditative tool for me.
+It has taught me the art of living in the present moment.
+I have come to embrace that it is perfectly fine to allow your mind to become board, which previously I was not comfortable with.
+Distance running has gifted me with heightened body awareness and mental presence fostering deeper connection to my own mind and body.
+These profound changes resonated through all areas of my life.
+There is something unique and special about practicing the ritual of an established and mechanical habit.
+Just going through the initial steps of putting on my running shoes noticeably reduces my stress level.
+From the moment I take my first step out the door, my mind begins to calm, and the meditative rhythm of each mile unfolds.

 In this article I want to present to you the lessons I have learned about distance running and practical steps you could use to uncover and discover your own personal love for distance running.